bsccf/Uni-notes/Mathematics for Engineering and the Environment/6U Matrices 1/3,4 Basic operations of matrices/matrix multiplication.md

 ### Method

+To solve $A\times B$ use the following method:
 - Take each element in the first row of $A$ and multiply it by the element in the first column of $B$ that has the same increment from the start
 - Repleat this for the same row in $A$ using the next column of $B$
 - Each of these resaults should be put into a new matrix with the row position of the $A$ elements and the column position of the $B$ elements
 - Do this for each row in $A$

+### Important notes

+In matrix multiplication $(A\times B) \neq (B\times A)$ atleast most of the time, for specific values of A,B it is possible for the two forms to be equivilent.

+This is elaborated furthe

 ### Example
 It's simplest to explain with an example: